octosteve/octosteve.github.io/source/2020-08-13-phoenix-contexts-and-crossing-boundaries.html.markdown

 inserted into a specific table.
 Why would you want this?
 What do you lose?
 If your queries are slow, Materialized Views get you a wicked fast response since it's reading a cached value.
-What you lose is your data make lag a bit depending on how expensive the query is.
+What you lose is your data might lag a bit depending on how expensive the query is.
 Setup is a little different, but the concept is the same.